(July 14, 2020) WEBINAR: Vascular Aging – New Lessons From a Novel “Knock-In” Mouse Model

-In this webinar Dr. Lakshmi Santhanam an associate professor of Anesthesiology and Critical Care Medicine and Biomedical Engineering at the Johns Hopkins University School of Medicine will discuss her most recent work in vascular aging.
+In this webinar Dr. Lakshmi Santhanam an Associate Professor of Anesthesiology and Critical Care Medicine and Biomedical Engineering at the Johns Hopkins University School of Medicine discussed her most recent work in vascular aging.
 Dr. Santhanam uses a catalytically inactive knock-in mouse model to look at the effects of vascular aging by measuring Pulse Wave Velocity.

 Introduction: Aging-associated vascular stiffening augments cardiovascular disease risk in the elderly.
 Research to identify targetable cellular and molecular mechanisms is of key interest as no current therapies are available to specifically target vascular stiffening.
 In this context, enzymes that mediate remodeling of the vascular matrix and those that promote cellular dysfunction are attractive targets.
 In pre-clinical models, pulse wave velocity (PWV), the gold standard measure of in vivo vascular stiffness, can be measured longitudinally and non-invasively, to make inroads towards the discovery and validation of potential targets.